mickidum/forms-api-for-websites/README.md

 ## CORS and validation

 CORS is disabled by default. \
-If you need CORS just open '/forms-api/api/api.php' and uncoment three headers.
+If you need CORS just open '/forms-api/api/api.php' and uncomment three headers.
+Also in '/forms-api/.htaccess uncomment 3 lines.

 Validation is disabled too. \
 If you need server side validation you probably should handle errors by yourself, example is comented in '/forms-api/api/api.php' file.